codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/spring-boot-2.md

 {% endraw %}
 {% endhighlight %}

 This means that _before_ building the Docker image, the compilation step (`mvn package`) is expected to be finished already.
-Therefore in the `codefresh.yml` file we need at least two steps.
+Therefore, in the `codefresh.yml` file we need at least two steps.
 The first one should prepare the JAR file and the second one should create the Docker image.

 ### Create a CI pipeline for Spring